vuminhtue/Clemson_Research_Computing_QA/_episodes/Install ArcPy.md

 ---
-title: "How to install ArcPy to Palmetto JHub"
+title: "Install ArcPy to Palmetto JHub"
 teaching: 5 min
 exercises: 0
 questions: "How to install Arcpy to Palmetto"